15 Sound-Based Cause and Effect Activities for Babies & Toddlers

 Hide and Find Noisy Toys

-Hide a rattle, squeaky toy, or other noisy favorite under a blanket or behind a pillow, then encourage your baby to listen and search for it.
-You’re helping your child build object permanence as they discover the noisy toys still exist when they can’t see them.
+Hide a rattle, squeaky toy, or other noisy favorite under a blanket or behind a pillow.
+Then encourage your baby to listen and search for it.
+You help your child build object permanence as they discover the noisy toy still exists when they can’t see it.

 Hide a noisy favorite under a blanket and let your baby discover it’s still there.

 As your baby turns toward the sound, they practice auditory tracking and learn to locate it from different directions.
-Offer a few different toys, like rattles and squeaky animals, so each sound gives a new clue and supports sensory exploration.
+Offer a few different toys, like rattles and squeaky animals.
+Each sound gives a new clue and supports sensory exploration.

 When your baby reaches, grasps, and pulls the toy free, they strengthen fine motor skills and hand-eye coordination.
 You can cheer, smile, and respond to their discovery, which deepens connection and communication.
-This simple game lets your baby lead the search, trust their senses, and enjoy a joyful, empowering learning moment, while also promoting sensory exploration crucial for their development.
+This simple game lets your baby lead the search, trust their senses, and enjoy a joyful, empowering learning moment.
+It can also promote sensory exploration during early development.

 Play Peek-a-Boo With Noisy Toys